Whoosh Logo

 Sadly, Austrian schools close at 17:30 on 23 December, making it very challenging for the 53% of Vienna children with a migrant background to travel back to the country of their parents, in those 6h30mins between school ending and Christmas beginning.
 And also very expensive.
 As everybody knows, the build-up to Christmas is much more exciting than the time after 24 December, and we should be free to enjoy it.
 It is a big mistake for Vienna schools to close so late, since so little learning is done in the days just before Christmas, but then there is much wasted time, waiting for the schools to re-open, until 8 January.
 Schools in future should close earlier, and re-open earlier.
 Teachers' unions are deeply conservative on this issue, but in fact very few Wien children go skiing in January - or ever!

-There is a sense of release & joy at this time of year, which - connected with alcohol - brings out the truth in some quiet, respectable folks.
+There is a sense of release and joy at this time of year, which - connected with alcohol - brings out the truth in some quiet, respectable folks.
 And so Eugene met a couple of his most important lovers exactly in those colourful, memorable and strange days.
 He will tell the story of one of these Christmas encounters on the tour.
 Brits have a tradition of kissing under the mistletoe, from schools to offices.
 It has led to the phrase, a Christmas kiss.

 One of the things we increasingly miss, in a fast, postmodern, digital world, is shared national moments - where everybody is talking about the same thing.
 A few things still provoke them: big snow, big sports events, terrorist attacks, but they used to be common, in a simpler, less-atomised world.
 They are valuable, and bring unity and dialogue.
 And Christmas still regularly delivers this feeling.